VidishJoshi/OSProject-toaruOS/Report/week5.md

 This is based on fact that name of a file/directory actually consists of 2 names: The old (short) 8.3 convention and the new (long) 255-character name.
 This function updates both these names whenever you give a name to the file.
 The short name is created automatically, based on the first characters of the long name (e.g. SyncToy_4264be.dat becomes SYNCTOY~1.DAT).
 If the name fits into the old naming convention, the long name is discarded.
 Hence through this function, it converts all characters to uppercase.

+## Change the directory

+This function does the work of " cd .. " command.
+For every directories in img file, there are two pointers like ".." and ".". " .." is associated with parent directory of that current directory.
+So whenever user writes "cd .." , the function after validating the input, gets the offset of parent directory.
+Changes the pointer to that diectory through fseek and reads that pointer so now we are in that parent directory.